 A consortium of Bechtel Power Corporation and Siemens Energy, Inc. built Panda Temple I and Panda Temple II, two 758-megawatt combined-cycle power plants fueled by clean-burning natural gas.

-Power plants will generate 1,516 megawatts of clean energy
+Power plants generate 1,500 megawatts of clean energy

 Bechtel was responsible for project management, engineering, procurement, construction, and commissioning of the twin Temple, Texas, plants.

-The Bechtel-Siemens consortium also is designing and building the Panda Sherman Generating Station, another 758-megawatt natural gas-fueled combined-cycle plant, an hour’s drive north of Dallas.
+The Bechtel-Siemens consortium also designed and built the Panda Sherman Generating Station, another 758-megawatt natural gas-fueled combined-cycle plant, an hour’s drive north of Dallas.
 Groundbreaking for Temple I took place in September 2012.
 Commercial operation began in 2014 for Temple I and 2015 for Temple II.

 The two facilities are strategically sited along the Texas half of the Interstate 35 corridor, one of the 10 most concentrated, and rapidly growing, population centers in the United States.
 Approximately 45 percent of Texas’ 21 million citizens live within 50 miles (80 kilometers) of Interstate 35.